openshift/openshift-origin-design/web-console/3-project-details/labels.md

 ![Label 1](img/new-labels-03-add.png)

 - Invalid characters will result in a field level error once the user changes focus away from the particular field.
+The error message should be explicit, stating the characters that will be accepted.

 ![Label 1](img/new-labels-03B-add.png)

 - Label names cannot have more than one value associated.
-- Attempting to enter a label name that has already been applied with a value will result in a field level error as well.
+- Attempting to enter a label name that has already been applied with a value will result in a field level error explaining that label name already exists.

 ![Label 1](img/new-labels-04-add.png)